nvogel/puppet-ansible/README.md

 You have to wait 2 runs of the puppet agent to complete the configuration process.

+Ansible is installed by default by pip, the provider parameter could be changed with apt.

 ##### Plain text manifest

 ```puppet